 Managing perks and compensation is one of the most hectic tasks for any employer.
 It requires ensuring compliance with statutory benefits and keeping up with employees’ changing needs and expectations.
 Employers and managers put a lot of effort into coming up with benefits and perks packages that suit the needs of all their employees.
 No matter what they come up with, there are always some employees who remain unsatisfied with them.

 If you are also willing to offer comprehensive benefits packages to your employees but are unsure of how to go about it, here is a guide to help you.
-In this article, we’ll provide you with a comprehensive guide on how to implement flexible benefits, along with some tips on making the most of this employee benefits strategy.
+This article includes a comprehensive guide on how to implement flexible benefits, along with some tips on making the most of this employee benefits strategy.

 How to Implement Flexible Benefits in 7 Steps

-1. Define The Objectives of The Flexible Benefits Plan
+1. Define the Objectives of the Flexible Benefits Plan

-2. Analyze the Budget for The Flexible Benefits Plan
+2. Analyze the Budget for the Flexible Benefits Plan

 3. Understand the Employees’ Needs and Preferences